Value Investing, Strategy & Screening Guide + eBook/pdf

 Margin of Safety: (50-25)/50 = 50%

-Another name for the margin of safety is the break-even analysis.
-The break-even analysis is the share price at which you can begin making money from a stock.
+Another name for the margin of safety is the break-even analysis, which measures the share price at which you can profit from a stock.

 The margin of safety you use is the level of risk you are comfortable with.
 If you are risk-averse, you will want a high margin of safety.
 A risk-taker, however, could prefer a low margin of safety.